erichthen/kbtsupport/README.md

 - **Reset invoice statuses at the end of the month**
 - **Prompt user to schedule their appointments at the start of a new month. (maybe?)

-TODO ASAP
-- **DISABLE BUTTON FOR REGISTRATION UNTIL IT IS COMPLETE**

 **Emailing**